libremfg/rhize-docs/content/how-to/bpmn/trigger-workflow.md

 }
 ```

 To specify a version, use the `version` property.
-For example, this input specifies that Rhize run version `3` of the `API_demoCallToRemoteAPI` workflow:
+For example, this input instructs Rhize to run version `3` of the `API_demoCallToRemoteAPI` workflow:

 ```json
 {